 Fear, frustration pervade life in post-Michael Florida

-Toby, a search dog for the Boone County, Mo.
-Urban Search and Rescue team, sniffs through rubble in the aftermath of Hurricane Michael in Mexico Beach, Fla., Wednesday, Oct.
+Christina Amanda, right, and Connie Huff, wait for an insurance adjuster as they look for their possessions at the site of their destroyed home in the aftermath of Hurricane Michael in Mexico Beach, Fla., Wednesday, Oct.
 17, 2018.
-(AP / Gerald Herbert)
+(AP Photo/Gerald Herbert)

 Jay Reeves, The Associated Press